"

 Learning Objectives

-• Define entropy and calculate the increase of entropy in a system with reversible and irreversible processes.
+• Define entropy and calculate changes in entropy during reversible and irreversible processes.

-• Calculate the increasing disorder of a system.
+• Quantify the increase in disorder of a system using entropy.

 Photograph shows a glass of a beverage with ice cubes and a straw, placed on a paper napkin on the table.
 There is a piece of sliced lemon at the edge of the glass.
 There is condensate around the outside surface of the glass, giving the appearance that the ice is melting.